Sun City West Clay Club History

 “Mastering of mankind’s oldest arts and crafts, that of making pottery, is an opportunity given Club members.
 Raw clay is creatively formed by hand or wheel into unique shapes which then are fired and decorated into works of art or utility.
 In short, it is making mud into masterpieces.”

 By 1996, the club’s equipment grew to four electric kilns and six wheels along with the other needed hand-building equipment.
 With the constant growth in membership, we soon outgrew our original dwelling.

 Membership grew from approximately 26 people to more than 250 in 2012.
+Currently, the club has over 300 members.
 Originally the club hours were 8 a.m. to 4 p.m. six days a week.
-To accommodate those members who are not fully retired, the Club extended hours to include Tuesday and Thursday evenings 4 p.m. to 8 p.m.
+Due to Covid 19, the current hours are Monday though Friday from 8:00 – 4:00.

 Supplies have always been available through the club.
 When the club first began a couple of different clays and three leaded glazes were offered.
-Now the club supplies at least a dozen types of clay and over 30 non-leaded, food safe glazes.
+Now the club offers several different types of clay and a variety of non-leaded, food safe glazes.

-Today, we offer many types of classes and workshops which also includes sculpture, coiling, raku and special interest topics.
+Many types of classes and workshops including sculpture, coiling, raku, and special interest topics have been offered.